stevenmontilla/stevenmontilla.github.io/dar/des.md

 ### Results and Interpretation
   This analysis attempted to determine the vulnerability of individual homes and wards to flooding based on two factors: the building materials and the proximity to different flood zones of different flood scenarios.
 Homes deemed at high risk were built out of non-sturdy materials and were within a flood area of a 25-50 cm scenario.
 On the other hand, homes deemed at no risk were build with more conventional materials and were not on a flood zone.
-  As shown in the interactive map,
+  As shown in the interactive map, very few homes were classified by this methodology as high risk - 42 out of 1312210 homes analyzed to be exact.
+Likewise, none were deemed at very high risk.
+As expected, homes at medium and high risk concentrated in wards that are along the flood areas and that have high population densities (Figure 2.).

+  Since the flood areas do seem to cover a considerable amount of homes from observation, it is very likely that these low numbers are an artifact of the data and methodology.
+Primarily, the data for building materials was not consistent with throughout the whole dataset; in fact, less than 5% of the buildings had a value other than null for this attribute.
+Moreover, the OSM building layer did not classify residential buildings consistently either, which lead us to assume that all buildings with an attribute of "yes" were residential.
+  Moreover, for unknown building

-  [Check this interactive map](assets\qgis2web_2021_04_08-02_10_21_370886\index.html) showing the percentage of homes with unknown risk.
+  [Check this interactive map](assets\qgis2web_2021_04_08-02_10_21_370886\index.html) showing all the homes at high risk over the population density per ward.
   _note:_ for some reason, the map looks well when I open it in chrome directly from my local file, but when opened through the link above it does not show all the features.

   ![map1](assets\piechartc.png)
-  Interpretation
-  Link to leaflet map and static maps
+  _pie charts vary in size according to population density of the ward_